The Broad: Structural engineer

+The interior (the Vault) is a large opaque volume that seems to hover in the middle of the space.
+This space holds the museum art and lending library, archive, lecture hall and offices as well as circulation.

+The exterior (the Veil) is composed of 313 different glass fiber reinforced concrete hexagonal blades of varying thickness and transparency, encasing a diagonal steel lattice that together forms an airy, cellular exoskeleton draping the interior space.
+This space acts as the ceiling over the gallery space, allowing natural light into the space.

+The Veil is not intended as a primary lateral system, more like a cladding.
+The remaining shear wall later system is augmented to account for the removal of the veil lateral element.
+A typical GFRC panel is about 8 x 5 x 1 feet and weighs approximately 1,100 lbs.
+At the top of the building, the veil wraps over a cantilevered roof that extends 40 feet over the Grand Avenue façade.

+The Veil is supported at three points: the connections on the Second Street and GTK, and the major 32 ton, 57-feet long touchdown beam on Grand Avenue.
+The Grand Avenue touchdown beam sits five feet below the sidewalk.

+The touchdown beam can rock about a central pivot point allowing the entire veil structure to slightly "see-saw" back and forth along its plane during a major earthquake.
+Each end of the beam is allowed to move up and down by ¾ inches.

 Collection

 The Broad houses a nearly 2,000-piece collection of contemporary art featuring 200 artists, including works by Cindy Sherman, Jeff Koons, Ed Ruscha, Roy Lichtenstein and Andy Warhol, including a 1963 "Single Elvis" by the latter.
-The museum suggested in 2015 that it was acquiring the "Single Elvis", which sent the prices of pop art to unprecedented levels.

 Other notable installations include Yayoi Kusama's Infinity Mirrored Room – The Souls of Millions of Light Years Away (2013), Ragnar Kjartansson's expansive nine-screen video The Visitors (2012), Julie Mehretu's 24-feet-wide canvas Beloved (Cairo) (2013), and Goshka Macuga's photo-tapestry Death of Marxism, Women of All Lands Unite (2013).
 The museum also owns the largest collection of Cindy Sherman works worldwide, with 129 pieces.

-The collection has been described by the Washington Post as including too much "high-end trash" but "even though the bad overwhelms the great, there are great works throughout."
+The collection has been described by The Washington Post as including too much "high-end trash" but "even though the bad overwhelms the great, there are great works throughout."

-The building will also serve as headquarters for the Broad Art Foundation's lending library of contemporary works.
+The building also serves as headquarters for the Broad Art Foundation's lending library of contemporary works.